‘Teen Mom 2’ Star Jenelle Evans Surfaces With Wedding Ring Amid David Eason Divorce Drama

 In the caption of the photo, Evans didn’t mention her marriage, nor did she mention Eason.
 However, with her wedding ring on full display, she made it clear that her relationship with Eason was very much intact.

-As Teen Mom 2 fans will recall, Evans and Eason hit a rough patch last month after Evans was heard accusing her husband of assaulting her at their North Carolina home in a 911-call.
+As Teen Mom 2 fans will recall, Evans and Eason hit a rough patch last month after Evans was heard accusing her husband of assaulting her at their North Carolina home in a 911 call.
 In October of last year, Evans called police and claimed her husband had pinned her to the ground and potentially cracked her collarbone.
 Then, after the call was made public, Evans changed her story completely.

-Following the airing of the shocking 911-call, Evans’ mom, Barbara Evans, was seen speaking of the drama between them and suggesting there was something domestic going on in the couple’s home.
+Following the airing of the shocking 911 call, Evans’ mom, Barbara Evans, was seen speaking of the drama between them and suggesting there was something domestic going on in the couple’s home.

 Shortly thereafter, Evans was seen declaring herself “single af” as her husband changed his relationship status on Facebook from “married” to single.”
 Evans also changed her status on Facebook to “separated.”